 - Slippery flooring materials.
-Certain types of stone, ceramic tile, hardwoods, glass or other smooth flooring materials can create a higher risk of slip-and-fall accidents than other building materials.
+Certain types of stone, ceramic tile, hardwoods, glass, or other smooth flooring materials can create a higher risk of slip-and-fall accidents than other building materials, often causing brain injuries, back & spinal cord injuries, and broken bones.
 Over-polishing floors and walkways can make them slippery and hazardous.
+Oil spilling on rig walkways can be extremely dangerous.
 In such cases, architects or builders responsible for defective design or cleaning and janitorial contractors who acted with negligence may share liability with property owners who did not recognize and mitigate hazards.

-- Damaged sidewalks: Cracked pavement, loose pavers and gaps between segments of sidewalk can cause tripping or slipping and falling.
+- Damaged sidewalks: Cracked pavement, loose pavers, and gaps between segments of the sidewalk can cause tripping or slipping and falling.
 Property owners are obligated to regularly inspect the grounds and make repairs or post warning signs when repairs cannot be made right away.

-- Landscape hazards: Mulch, loose sand, pebble-size gravel and similar loose materials may cause slipping hazards when scattered from beds onto walkways.
+- Landscape hazards: Mulch, loose sand, pebble-sized gravel, and similar loose materials may cause slipping hazards when scattered from beds onto walkways.
 Landscaping tools and equipment left lying about to create tripping hazards, especially if they are obscured by plants or structures.
 After an accident, contracted landscapers who were negligent may share liability with property owners.